Jennifer Keesmaat: Chief City Planner of Toronto (2012–2017)

 She became the chief planner of Toronto in September 2012.
 She is an advocate of density and walkability and has described mid-rise development, transportation, and waterfront as areas of focus.
 She has also been a proponent of a national urban agenda by calling for an expanded role of the federal government in supporting Canadian cities.
 Keesmaat took a strong stance on the Gardiner Expressway debate, and "her outspokenness got her into hot water with the mayor's office.
-It was also reported that Keesmaat "put her hand over a CP24 camera and walked away from an interview when asked about tensions".
+It was also reported by the City Hall Bureau Chief for the Toronto Star that Keesmaat "put her hand over a CP24 camera and walked away from an interview when asked about tensions".

 To discuss her plans, she hosted public roundtables, which are live-tweeted and broadcast on Rogers TV.
 The Feeling Congested consultation, one of the first major projects launched by her as chief planner, uses a range of non-traditional online and offline consultation tools to reach the public.

 In 2012, Keesmaat proposed 14 new taxes which might raise revenue to finance new government spending.

 In March 2017, she was quoted in a Canadian Broadcasting Corporation article discussing threats to the Greenbelt by developers claiming to need additional land to build housing.
 Research conducted by the CBC confirmed that a great deal of serviced land was already available in the area and that builders were not proceeding in spite of the availability.
 Oakville Mayor Rob Burton made the following comment "we've given them serviced land they're sitting on" and Keesmaat was quoted as saying that "builders control supply in this region.
 118,610 serviced units approved and not yet built in Toronto."